raymondyangdev/odin-recipes/README.md

 [Click here to learn more about The Odin Project](https://www.theodinproject.com/about)

 ## Features
-Clean and simple user interface for easy navigation
-3 delicious recipes with clear instructions!
+* 3 delicious recipes with clear instructions!

 ## Technologies Used
 * HTML